-Quantitation Range: The range of values (concentrations) in a calibration curve between the LOQ and the highest successfully analyzed initial calibration standard used to relate instrument response to analyte concentration.
-The quantitation range (adjusted for initial sample volume/weight, concentration/dilution and final volume) lies within the calibration range.
+Quantitation Range: The range of values (concentrations) in a calibration curve between the LOQ and the highest successfully analyzed initial calibration standard.
+The quantitation range lies within the calibration range.

-Quantitative Analysis: Analysis designed to determine the amounts or proportions of the components of a substance.
+Quantitative Analysis: analysis designed to determine the amounts or proportions of the components of a substance.